DaVikingMan/FalconXOS/README.md

 You may have noticed that at the top of the README that it says TerminalXOS : a Operating Shell

-Well we wanted to make modify some principles used to a terminal
+Well we wanted to make modify some principles used to make a terminal

 First,